Gunung Leuser National Park: Biodiversity

 Gunung Leuser National Park is known to be an area of high biodiversity.
 There are an estimated 10,000 different plant species, almost 600 bird species, 200 mammal species and close to 100 species of amphibians and reptiles.

 Carbon sequestration

 Anthropogenic increases in the concentrations of greenhouse gases (such as CO_{2}) in the atmosphere lead to climate change.
 Carbon sequestration by rainforest ecosystems, therefore, has an economic value, since the carbon fixed in the ecosystem reduces or slows increases in atmospheric concentrations.
+Furthermore, the park's peat swamp forests sequester carbon at much higher densities than most typical rainforest ecosystems, as the thick organic soil layers store vastly more carbon than the forest biomass itself.

 Nontimber forest products

 Nontimber forest products can provide local communities with cash as long as exploitation does not surpass a threshold level.